 - Requires consistent maintenance

 Grass needs to be mowed every week or two and requires the additional expense of a lawnmower, whipper snipper and fuel.
+By using lawn alternatives, you save on maintenance cost, just make sure you have a lawn edger ready to help you do the edgings for your lawn.

 - Requires the addition of chemicals for pest control